'creating' to defeat exploitation of people & planet

 In the fifth year of association, and beyond, communitarians embrace the principles & practice of MAKING durable apparel & other hand-crafted items from sustainably-sourced inputs to defeat waste and exploitation of people & planet

-Under the communitarian creed of ‘One Cloak’, conservation pertains to the conscious effort to contribute to the upkeep, preservation, protection, stewardship and maintenance of the planet as a whole to ensure the continuance of people, animals, land, seas and atmosphere.
+Aligned with the principle and practice of ‘conservation’ communitarians are required to make practical efforts towards contributing to the upkeep, preservation, protection, stewardship and maintenance of the planet as a whole to ensure the continuance of people, animals, land, seas and atmosphere.

 Throughout the fifth year of association and beyond, communitarians adopt the practice of ‘toiling’ to cloth themselves.
-Under this principle, 5th year associates devote the bulk of their days to acquiring skills to create quality, durable and practical clothing and footwear, as well as, learning furniture making and creating basic natural skin and hair care products.
+Under this principle, 5th year associates devote the bulk of their days to acquiring skills to create quality, durable and practical clothing and footwear, as well as, learning furniture-making skills along with creating basic natural skin and hair care products.

 On the basis of ‘toiling’ consumption lessens.
 The fifth communitarian principle and practice, is specifically designed to bring practical awareness of the harm caused to both people and planet through accepting and supporting sweat shop labour.
 Likewise, communitarians do not support the waste created via ‘demand’ for cheap, throw-away, poor-quality artificial materials and polluting dyes, as well as, use and dumping of processing chemicals on land and waterways.